 The more risks you’re taking, artistically, the better you have to be at the boring fundamentals, the hidden stuff underneath that makes it all work.
 Otherwise, you’re gonna have a bad time and look pretty silly.

 Witing and editing are completely separate things.

 Proofing is like a building inspector, checking for obvious flaws and big mistakes.
 It’s a quick job compared to the other types of editing.

 Copy editing is a tougher, like a contractor who comes in to fix a leaky roof.

-The most talented (and expensive) editors are the structural gods, the ones who can take a hot mess of 120,000 words and find ways to trim 30,000 words and combine six characters while finding payoffs without setups and Chekhov guns flashed in Act 1 that not only don’t go off by Act 3, but are never seen again.
+The most talented (and expensive) editors are the structural editors, who can take a hot mess of 120,000 words and find ways to trim 30,000 words and combine six characters while finding payoffs without setups and Chekhov guns flashed in Act 1 that not only don’t go off by Act 3, but are never seen again.

 If you’ve ever had a major home repair, you know it’s tough to fix something huge in a house that’s still standing.
 Starting from scratch is easier.

 This is a painful truth we all learn.
 Writing a novel is tough enough, then editing that first draft makes the writing bit look like a cakewalk.
 I’ve done to myself many times, and authors randomly hire me to do structural editing.

 The easy part is fixing ugly sentences.
 Nine times out of ten, the real work is tearing out all the drywall and plumbing as we pour a new foundation and reframe the whole thing.